radical-cybertools/radical.entk/doc/introduction.rst

 Execution Context
 ----------------------------------

-The execution context is a logical representation of a computing infrastructure (CI), providing methods to:
+The execution context is a representation of a computing infrastructure (CI), providing methods to:

 * allocate resources
 * run an execution pattern on these resources